 • This article is also posted on WritersCafe.org

-• This article is also featured on Yesenia Vargas’s website for writers
+• This article was also featured on Yesenia Vargas’s blog

 "Self-publishing is not a short cut to seeing yourself in print, or to success."https://t.co/LTA9O9pJk0 @jckunzjr #selfpub